Inspired by our partners, guided by our purpose

 Leaving behind my own agency was a difficult decision, but the quality of work coming out of Lifeblue and the familial professionalism in the office was enough to sweet talk me into joining up.
 Here, I have near carte blanche to do what I love: build, improve, optimize, learn, and laugh.
 And I can still wear shorts and sandals to work!

-I’ve held a lot of professional roles — running B2B marketing for corporate channels, working as a one-person marketing department for a tech consultancy, and I’ve also been a strategist, team manager, editor, teacher, developer, events planner, logistics coordinator, Taekwondo instructor, writer and an arcade/laser tag crew member, just to name a few more.
+I’ve held a lot of professional roles — running B2B marketing for corporate channels, working as a one-person marketing department for a tech consultancy, and I’ve also been a strategist, team manager, copy editor, event planner, logistics coordinator, Taekwondo instructor, writer and an arcade/laser tag crew member, just to name a few more.
 Throughout all these experiences, I have found myself mastering context and building connections between people and business functions — a company corpus callosum.
 I appreciate individualization, collaboration and nerdiness, which I believe is just a fun word for passion.

 Xanadu is one of the worst movies ever made.
 It’s also my favorite.